Staff Research Associate – UC San Diego – San Diego, CA

-Days, 8 hrs/day, Mon – Fri.
-For the safety and well-being of the entire university community, the University of California requires, with few exceptions, that… $24.16 – $25.75 an hour
+8 hrs/day, Mon – Fri, some OT if required for projects.
+For the safety and well-being of the entire university community, the University of California requires,… $24.16 – $24.72 an hour

 Staff Research Associate – UC San Diego – San Diego, CA

-Days, 8 hrs/day, Mon – Fri.
-For the safety and well-being of the entire university community, the University of California requires, with few exceptions, that… $24.16 – $25.75 an hour
+8 hrs/day, Mon – Fri, some OT if required for projects.
+For the safety and well-being of the entire university community, the University of California requires,… $24.16 – $24.72 an hour